exakat/exakat-docs/Reference/Cases.rst

 ++++++++++

-:ref:`could-be-typed-callable`, in controllers/admin/AdminImportController.php:1147.
+:ref:`could-be-typehinted-callable`, in controllers/admin/AdminImportController.php:1147.

 $funcname is tested with is_callable() before being used as a method.
-Type callable would reduce the size of the code.
+Typehint callable would reduce the size of the code.

 .. code-block:: php